City of Portland, Oregon

 Our design strategy restores design intent along Fourth and Fifth Avenues; reclaims programmable space on the second floor; and improves working conditions for city employees.

-Design Achievement – The Portland Building, designed by Michael Graves and built in 1982 as administrative offices for the City of Portland, is an award winning iconic design of Post Modern architecture.
+The Portland Building, designed by Michael Graves and completed in 1982 as administrative offices for the City of Portland, is an award-winning iconic design of postmodern architecture.
 The building was later placed on the National Register of Historic Places as a building of “exceptional importance,” but it faced problems with its structure, exterior, and operational systems that repairs alone could not address.
-The City hired DLR Group and Howard S. Wright as the Progressive Design Build Team tasked with reconstructing the Portland Building, protecting and preserving this major public investment by the end of 2020.
-The project creates an adaptable building that will last 50-100 years, providing a productive work environment for employees and a welcoming space for community members.
+After years of study and deliberation, the city chose to protect and preserve this major public investment with a significant reconstruction.
+The project creates an adaptable building that will last 50-to-100 years, providing a productive work environment for employees and a welcoming space for community members.

 The Portland Building, which first opened as city offices in 1982, incorporated several design features that didn’t adapt over the building’s 40-year life span.
 The reconstruction restored some of the original design vision, while adapting a new vision for the city.